ibm-cloud-docs/containers/cs_troubleshoot.md

     <tbody>
       <tr>
        <td>Unknown</td>
        <td>The Kubernetes master is not reachable for one of the following reasons:<ul><li>You requested an update of your Kubernetes master.
 The state of the worker node cannot be retrieved during the update.</li><li>You might have an additional firewall that is protecting your worker nodes, or changed firewall settings recently. {{site.data.keyword.containershort_notm}} requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
-For more information, see [Worker nodes are stuck in a reloading loop](#cs_firewall).</li><li>The Kubernetes master is down.
+For more information, see [Firewall prevents worker nodes from connecting](#cs_firewall).</li><li>The Kubernetes master is down.
 Contact {{site.data.keyword.Bluemix_notm}} support by opening an [{{site.data.keyword.Bluemix_notm}} support ticket](/docs/support/index.html#contacting-support).</li></ul></td>
       </tr>
       <tr>
         <td>Provisioning</td>